 In light of the COVID-19 outbreak, we are temporarily holding practices online.
-As teaching online is new to us, we will be constantly evaluating our system for practice and making changes as needed.
+As running the team online is new to us, we are constantly making changes as needed.
 Please be patient as we figure out what will work best for the team.

 Do the normal participation policies apply to ARML online?

 Yes (see above).
 We are limiting participation to students in Western PA or nearby (e.g. Morgantown, WV).

 Do I need to separately register for ARML online?